 MCDB 625a / GENE 625a / MB&B 625a, Basic Concepts of Genetic Analysis Jun Lu

 The universal principles of genetic analysis in eukaryotes are discussed in lectures.
 Students also read a small selection of primary papers illustrating the very best of genetic analysis and dissect them in detail in the discussion sections.
 While other Yale graduate molecular genetics courses emphasize molecular biology, this course focuses on the concepts and logic underlying modern genetic analysis.

-MCDB 630b / MB&B 630b, Biochemical and Biophysical Approaches in Molecular and Cellular Biology Thomas Pollard, Karen Anderson, and Titus Boggon
+MCDB 630b / MB&B 630b, Biochemical and Biophysical Approaches in Molecular and Cellular Biology Thomas Pollard, Karen Anderson, Titus Boggon, and Karin Reinisch